1. Purpose of this policy

 We may also share personal information with a variety of the following categories of third parties as necessary:

-Manokore Attorneys is located in the Republic of Zimbabwe; when you submit personal information to us, or when others provide personal information to us, we will receive it and process it in the [Country].
+Juristconsult Chambers is located in Mauritius.
+When you submit personal information to us, or when others provide personal information to us, we will receive it and process it in Mauritius.
 In order to provide the Services, we also may need to transfer your personal information to locations in other jurisdictions.

 If you are based within the European Union/European Economic Area (EEA), please note that where necessary to deliver the Services, we will transfer personal information to countries outside the EEA.
 Countries outside the EEA may not provide an adequate level of protection for your personal information.

-For more information on how we protect your information please contact us at [email protected].
+For more information on how we protect your information please contact us by:

 We are committed to keeping personal information secure and we have implemented appropriate information security policies, rules and technical measures to protect the personal information that we have under our control from unauthorized access, improper use or disclosure, unauthorized modification and unlawful destruction or accidental loss.
 Please note that no transmission over the Internet is completely secure or error-free, and that the information security policies, rules and technical measures utilized and maintained by us may be subject to compromise.